orex/supercell-site-hugo/content/download/_index.md

 ### Compiled binaries

 The easiest way to obtain the program is to download compiled binaries for Linux, Mac and Windows platforms.
 Just download the archive, unpack it and follow the instruction inside.
 You don't need to install the binaries, therefore you can use it without a root permission.
-The previous major version (currently unsupported) of *supercell* v1.2 is available [here](https://github.com/orex/supercell/tree/gh-pages/v1.2)
+The previous versions (v1.2 and v2.0.2 unsupported) of *supercell* is available in [archive](download/archive)

-{{< image-link link="external/exe/supercell-linux.tar.gz" img="/images/Linux64x64.png" caption="Linux x86_64" >}}
+{{< image-link link="external/exe/supercell-linux.tar.gz" img="images/Linux64x64.png" caption="Linux x86_64" >}}
-{{< image-link link="external/exe/supercell-osx.tar.gz" img="/images/mac64x64.png" caption="OSX Intel" >}}
+{{< image-link link="external/exe/supercell-osx.tar.gz" img="images/mac64x64.png" caption="OSX Intel" >}}
-{{< image-link link="external/exe/supercell-windows.zip" img="/images/Windows64x64.png" caption="Windows x64" >}}
+{{< image-link link="external/exe/supercell-windows.zip" img="images/Windows64x64.png" caption="Windows x64" >}}
-{{< image-link link="external/exe/supercell-linux-arm64.tar.gz" img="/images/Linux64x64-ARM.png" caption="Linux ARM64" >}}

-Please note that the last link is to Linux ARM64 architecture.
+Please note that the Linux ARM64 architecture for this version is supported only via snap (see below).
 The support is in **beta** stage.

 ### Snap store (Linux)